alexwlchan/alexwlchan.net/src/notes/2025/2025-07-23-linode-with-boto3.md

 ---
-layout: til
+layout: note
 title: Using Linode object storage and boto3
 summary: If you're calling `put_object`, you need the config option `request_checksum_calculation = "when_required"`.
 date: 2025-07-23 15:46:49 +01:00
-tags:
-  - linode
+topic: Python
+future_topics:
-  - python
+  - Linode
-  - python:boto3
+  - boto3
-old_syntax_highlighting: true
 ---
 I'm using [Linode object storage](https://www.linode.com/products/object-storage/), which has an S3-compatible API, so it should work with any existing AWS libraries.
 In particular, I'm [using boto3](https://techdocs.akamai.com/cloud-computing/docs/using-the-aws-sdk-for-python-boto3-with-object-storage).